rdk/p2rank/misc/tutorials/training-tutorial.md

 I recent versions it might be possible to achieve better results by training from whole protein surface in combination with class balancing techniques (see the next section).
 Note that default values of other parameters (related to feature extraction and classification results aggregation) were optimized for the case where `sample_negatives_from_decoys = true`.

-Here are the most relevant ones (for descrptions see `Params.groovy`):
+Here are the most relevant ones (for descriptions see `Params.groovy`):
 * `-protrusion_radius` and `-neighbourhood_radius`
 * `-average_feat_vectors`
 * `-weight_function`
 * `-pred_point_threshold`
 * `-pred_min_cluster_size`

-Their vallues may need to be optimized again for case of `sample_negatives_from_decoys = false`.
+Their values may need to be optimized again for case of `sample_negatives_from_decoys = false`.

 ### Dealing with class imbalances

-When using all of the protein surface for traning (`sample_negatives_from_decoys = false`) you may need to deal with class imbalances to achieve good results.
+When using all of the protein surface for training (`sample_negatives_from_decoys = false`) you may need to deal with class imbalances to achieve good results.
 Typically the ratio of positives vs. negatives will be around (1:30) depending on chosen cutoffs and margins.

 Ways to deal with class imbalances: